-When a subsequent admission to the same facility occurs within 2-30 days of discharge, and it is determined that the subsequent readmission is related to the first admission and determined to be preventable, then a single payment may be considered as payment in full for both the first and second hospital admissions.
+When a subsequent admission to the same facility occurs within 2-30 days of discharge, and it is determined that the readmission is related to the first admission and determined to be preventable, then a single payment may be considered as payment in full for both the first and second hospital admissions.

-- A Readmission is considered potentially preventable if it is clinically related to the prior admission and includes the following circumstances: - O Premature or inadequate discharge from the same hospital; - O Issues with transition or coordination of care from the initial admission; - O For an acute medical complication plausibly related to care that occurred during the initial admission.
+- A Readmission is considered potentially preventable if it is clinically related to the prior admission and includes the following circumstances: - o Premature or inadequate discharge from the same hospital. - Issues with transition or coordination of care from the initial admission. - For an acute medical complication plausibly related to care that occurred during the initial admission. - Readmissions that are excluded from consideration as preventable readmissions include: - Planned readmissions associated with major or metastatic malignancies, multiple trauma, and burns. - Neonatal and obstetrical Readmissions. - o Initial admissions with a discharge status of "left against medical advice" because the intended care was not completed. - Behavioral Health readmissions. - Transplant related readmissions.